 Title IX of the Education Amendments of 1972 was the first comprehensive federal law to prohibit sex discrimination against students and employees of educational institutions.
 It is one of several federal and state antidiscrimination laws that define and ensure equality in education.
 The regulations implementing Title IX, published in 1975, prohibit discrimination, exclusion, denial, limitation, or separation based on gender.

 No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance ...

 20 U.S.C. § 1681

-UNCSA’s Title IX Coordinator oversees the College’s centralized review, investigation, and resolution of reports of sexual harassment, sexual violence and intimate partner violence.
-The Coordinator also oversees the College’s overall compliance with Title IX.
+UNCSA’s Chief Compliance Officer and Director of Title IX oversees the school’s centralized review, investigation, and resolution of reports of sexual harassment, sexual violence and intimate partner violence.
+The Director also oversees the school’s overall compliance with Title IX.

-The Title IX Coordinator is supported by the Title IX Advisory team.
-Members of this team include the Title IX Coordinator, Title IX Deputy Coordinators, and the Chief of Campus Safety.
+The Chief Compliance Officer and Director of Title IX is supported by the Title IX Advisory team.
+Members of this team include the Chief Compliance Officer and Director of Title IX, Title IX Deputy Coordinators, and the Chief of Campus Safety.

-Inquires or complaints concerning Title IX may be referred to the Title IX Coordinator, Deputy Title IX Coordinator and/or the U.S. Department of Education’s Office for Civil Rights.
+Inquires or complaints concerning Title IX may be referred to the Chief Compliance Officer and Director of Title IX and/or the U.S. Department of Education’s Office for Civil Rights.

 As required by the federal Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act), the Clery reports will inform you about the University’s methods for reporting crime, support and assistance available to crime survivors, policies relating to crime and campus emergencies, and crime statistics for the last three years.